jaimebv/EDF-Port-FreeRTOS/README.md

 5. **Define a new Task creation**

-A new initialization task method for the EDF periodic tasks is created `xTaskCreateEDF()`
+A new initialization task method for the EDF periodic tasks is created, `xTaskCreateEDF()`

 ```c